skdltn210/Human-3D-AR-Interaction/README.md

 ## Limitations

 For now, this project only works on Mac.
 I attempted to try it on a Windows environment with a better GPU.
 However, unlike on Mac, Windows didn't allow me to use one webcam across multiple applications.
-So, I tried to solve this by using a virtual webcam or implementing WebRTC technology, or by having the server process and transmit the video without using the webcam on the client side.
+So, I tried to solve this by using a virtual webcam or implementing [WebRTC](https://webrtc.org/), or by having the server process and transmit the video without using the webcam on the client side.
 However, due to time constraints, I couldn't finish it.

 ## Future Enhancements